Stochastic Calculus with respect to Gaussian Processes: Comparison with other stochastic integrals

-\begin{rem} ${\text{{\bfseries{1.}}}}$ Note that one does not have to make any additional assumptions (such as H1, H2 or H3) in this case.

-${\text{{\bfseries{2.}}}}$ As we stated in the introduction, this theorem as well as Theorem \ref{pzoefkpoezzokfzepokzpzefj1286564536} show that the stochastic integral \textit{wrt} to $\mathscr{V}_{\gamma}$ - processes, built in \cite{MV05}, is a particular case of the Wick-Itô stochastic integral we provide here.
+where \cite{MV05} - $ \int^T_0 u_s\ \delta G_{s}$ denotes the (extended) Skorohod integral of $u$ \textit{wrt} $G$, defined in \cite{MV05}. \end{theo} \begin{rem} Note that, in this case, one does not have to make any additional assumptions (such as H1, H2 or H3) nor that the equality $\overline{\mathcal{E}_{T}}^{{\|\ \|}_{T}}= \cH_T \cap L^2([0,T])$ holds.
+Moreover, and as we stated in the introduction, this theorem as well as Theorem \ref{pzoefkpoezzokfzepokzpzefj1286564536} show that the stochastic integral \textit{wrt} to $\mathscr{V}_{\gamma}$ - processes, built in \cite{MV05}, is a particular case of the Wick-Itô stochastic integral we provide here.
 This means that for every $\mathscr{V}_{\gamma}$ - process ${\widetilde{B}}^{\gamma}$, and every stochastic process $X$, such that the integral of $X$ \textit{wrt} ${\widetilde{B}}^{\gamma}$ exists in the sense defined in \cite{MV05}, the Wick-Ito stochastic integral of $X$ \textit{wrt} ${\widetilde{B}}^{\gamma}$ exists.
 Moreover they are equal.
+Finally, this also allows us to deal with non continuous Gaussian processes, as it is the case in \cite{MV05}.

 \end{rem}